GVR Report cover Contract Logistics Market (2026 - 2033)Report

 China Contract Logistics Market Trends

-The contract logistics industry in China held a substantial market share in 2024.
+The contract logistics market in the China held the largest share in the Asia Pacific region in 2025.
 The market in China is experiencing rapid growth, driven by the expanding e-commerce sector, digital retail innovation, advanced infrastructure, and rising demand for last-mile delivery solutions.
 Furthermore, increasing consumer expectations for faster fulfillment, the widespread use of mobile payments, and the growth of cross-border trade further fuel the need for efficient and scalable logistics services.
 According to China's National Bureau of Statistics, online retail sales reached USD 2.15 trillion in 2024, with 974 million online shoppers and over 1 billion online payment users.
 This surge accelerates demand for efficient, tech-driven contract logistics services to support high delivery volumes and evolving consumer expectations.

 Europe Contract Logistics Market Trends